Mint-made errors: Missing design elements

 Missing mintmarks, dates, and other design elements occur as the result of errors in the die or at the time of striking.
 A design element that is missing from the die when it is made is a fundamental error.
 Missing design elements that occur because dies are tilted and do not strike the planchet face-on are known as misaligned dies.
 A design element may be missing because foreign matter, such as grease, plugs the cavity into which the planchet's metal would normally flow under the striking pressure.
-This error is also known as a filled die or a strike through.
+This error is also known as a filled die or a strike-through.
 Although this does involve a die, it is typically thought of as a striking error, but is included here for completeness.
-This type of error led to some specimens of the 1999 release of the US 50 State quarters design for Delaware to be missing the final E from the state's motto, thus accidentally declaring Delaware "THE FIRST STAT."
+This type of error led to some specimens of the 1999 release of the U.S. 50 State quarters design for Delaware to be missing the final E from the state's motto, thus accidentally declaring Delaware "THE FIRST STAT."